Analysis | What voting rights provisions might Republicans support?

 End partisan gerrymandering

-A key driver of Democrats’ voting-rights push is to end the practice of slicing and dicing congressional districts so only one party can win them; a process known as gerrymandering.
-Because Republicans control a majority of state legislatures and Democrats are so often on the losing side of gerrymandering, their dream would be to require all states to appoint an independent commission to draw the maps.
+A key driver of Democrats’ voting-rights push is to end the practice of slicing and dicing congressional districts so only one party can win them, a process known as gerrymandering.
+Democrats are so often on the losing side of gerrymandering because Republicans control a majority of state legislatures.
+So, Democrats’ dream would be to require all states to appoint an independent commission to draw the maps.
 This bill would still give state legislatures the authority to set and draw maps, but it would set up specific criteria for how they draw electoral lines and make it easier for opponents to sue in court.

 Would any Republicans support this?
 Absolutely not.
 You won’t hear too many Republican lawmakers say this publicly, but while both sides gerrymander, redistricting has gone remarkably well for Republicans over the past decade.
-The last redistricting cycle — in 2010 — and again this year, they have been in control of mapmaking processes in key states that determine control of the House of Representatives and state legislatures for the next decade.
+In the last redistricting cycle — in 2010 — and again this year, they have been in control of mapmaking processes in key states that determine control of the House of Representatives and state legislatures for the next decade.
 Why would they give that up?

 Bulwarks against states trying to subvert election results

-A disturbing trend in nearly a dozen Republican-controlled states is legislation to weaken the power of election officials to count and certify results and give some of that power to state lawmakers.
+A disturbing trend in nearly a dozen Republican-controlled states is legislation to weaken the power of election officials to count and certify results and to give some of that power to state lawmakers.
 In his effort to overturn his election loss, Trump urged state lawmakers to take matters into their own hands.
 This bill would create federal protections to try to prevent that, principally by making it difficult for politicians to remove a local election official.

 Would any Republicans support this?
 While good-governance and election experts warn about “the erosion of democracy” through bills like these, Senate Republicans aren’t speaking out about what’s happening in the states.
-Even Senate Republicans who were publicly very uncomfortable with Trump and his allies’ attempts to overturn the 2020 election have not felt spurred to action to stop laws born of Trump’s lies in their states.
+Even Senate Republicans who were publicly very uncomfortable with Trump and his allies’ attempts to overturn the 2020 election have not felt spurred to action to stop laws born of Trump’s effort to undermine the election.
 Their argument is that the federal government shouldn’t have its hand in how individual states run federal elections.
 (Even though Congress does constitutionally have the right to chime in.)